stuartofmt/DuetLapse3/systemctl unit file.md

 sudo systemctl status startDuetLapse3.service
 ```

-Try this a couple of time just in case there was an error in the unit file that needs fixing.
-If there is then you can edit it in the /lib/systemd/system directory then repeat steps 3, 4 and 5 above.
+If there is an error - you can edit it in the /lib/systemd/system directory then repeat steps 3, 4 and 5 above.

 Finally - enable the unit file, reboot and test to see if its running